chiunhau/clean-fb/README.md

-Imagine a Facebook without any Likes, comments or share buttons.
+Imagine a Facebook without any Likes, comments, share buttons and notifications.

 ## Installation
 1. Download .zip of this repo and unzip it.